Gomboc-AI/ide-extension/README.md

   Understand why a security control matters and how to implement it—eliminates hours of research.

 ## Getting Started
 To begin using the Gomboc VSCode plugin, you will need to acquire an API key.
-You can follow the [directions for API key creation](https://docs.gomboc.ai/api#creating-api-credentials) if you have a Gomboc subscription or you can get started with a [free trial](https://www.gomboc.ai/free-trial).
+You can follow the [setup steps in our docs](https://docs.gomboc.ai/#id-1.-get-started-in-vs-code).

 Once you have the API key go to `Settings > Extensions > Gomboc` and drop it in the `Api Key` field.